Let’s face it – Keto can be hard.

 They have more options when it comes to subscription options.
-It means that you may get a delivery for $20.
-Keto Box only offers $40 option.
+It means that you may get delivery for $20.
+Keto Box only offers a $40 option.

 Keto Krate vs. Keto Delivered

-Keto Delivered is another subscription service that brings keto snacks to your doorstep, but it has fewer products than Keto Krate (just 5-7 per month).
+Keto Delivered is another subscription service that brings snacks to your doorstep, but it has fewer products than Keto Krate (just 5-7 per month).